VikramDesai/Sat-Radio-Playlist/README.md

 Download the app (has a python file and a config file).

-Add your credentials to the settings.cfg file.
+Add your twitter credentials to the settings.cfg file.

 Add the youtube playlist name to the settings.cfg file